frc-west/frc-west.github.io/courses/ELT 1010/2 - Electronics/2 - Electrical Components.md

 Inside of a circuit, there are plenty of different kinds of components to use.
 This range of things includes simple components like switches to complex devices like microprocessors.

 ## Electrical Parameters
-To use a device in a circuit, you need to understand how electricity is characterised and measured.
+To use a device in a circuit, you need to understand how electricity is characterized and measured.

 ### Capacitance
 Capacitance is the ability of a body to store electrical charge.
 The most common appearance of capacitance is in capacitors.